wp-plugins/multilingual-press/trunk/readme.txt

 any changes to the WordPress core.
 It doesn't harm your website's performance.

 = doodleinnovation =
-We supporten plugin authors in their free time, the free plugins.
+We Plugin authors support in their leisure time our free Plugins.
+Please understand that we can't respond immediately.
 Please have a little patience and ask friendly, businesslike.

 Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/multilingual-press).